 06:21

-Or just you?
+Or just like you?
 Really?
-The goal is not to turn kids into your kind of adult, but rather, better adults than you have been, may be a little challenging, considering your guys’ credentials.
+The goal is to turn kids into your kind of adult, but rather, better adults than have been, which may be a little challenging, considering your guys’ credentials.

 06:32